Radically Author-Centered Publishing

 Fast, streamlined publication

-Retention of copyright and all other rights to the poems
+Retention of copyright and all other rights to the book’s written content

-Full control over the book’s price, marketing, sales, and distribution
+Full control over the book’s marketing, sales, and distribution

 100 percent of sales income